wicky4github/string-similarity-ex/README.md

 ### parseFaultTolerance(formatString)

-Returns an array, which every item is an object with two properties - "word" and "replaces".
+Returns an array, in which every item is an object with two properties - "word" and "replaces".

 ##### Arguments